zsparal/api-documentation/source/reference/v2/chargebacks-api/get-payment-chargeback.rst

 .. parameter:: settlementAmount
    :type: amount object

-   This optional field will contain the amount that will be deducted from your account, converted to the currency your account is settled in.
+   This optional field will contain the approximate amount that will be deducted from your account, converted to the currency your account is settled in.
 It follows the same syntax as the ``amount`` property.

    Note that for chargebacks, the ``value`` key of ``settlementAmount`` will be negative.

    Any amounts not settled by Mollie will not be reflected in this amount, e.g. PayPal chargebacks.

+   Please note that this amount might be recalculated and changed when the status of the chargeback changes.
+   We suggest using the :doc:`List balance transactions </reference/v2/balances-api/list-balance-transactions>` endpoint instead to get more accurate settlement amounts for your chargebacks.

    .. parameter:: currency
       :type: string